 While it is unlikely that the Obama quote is intended as an endorsement of Trayvon Martin’s right to stand his ground, it does call into question the hypocrisy of the implementation of the law.
 But does the statement, perhaps unintentionally, play into the narrative that Trayon Martin was, and black men (teens, boys) in general are, a potential threat?
 Whether self-defense is a “concept” or a “right” or some other thing yet undefined by the narrative, the basis for Stand Your Ground laws is FEAR.
 Fear that one is under threat becomes the motivating factor for using deadly force and more importantly the deciding factor in determining whether that deadly force was warranted.
 Who is controlling this fear narrative and what is there to gain from it?
 I have seen the Obama and NRA statements presented in the media as two sides of an argument, but they seem strangely congruent to me in that they both focus on self-defense, rather than on violence or justice.
 Imagine for a moment how the case might be different if Trayvon Martin were 5 years of age when he was shot and killed rather than 17.
 Would the Obama statement still make sense if the boy who was shot was clearly incapable of defending himself from a violent assault - incapable of standing his ground?
 Does the burden of guilt shift here?
 And to whom does it shift?
 Are our laws written to protect this boy’s life or to protect the one who takes that life?

 The circular logic of this “self-defense” (fear) narrative sees individuals as monsters, violent by nature, incapable of reason, justifying a violent (“defensive”) response.
 Through this logic, even if Trayvon Martin felt threatened by Zimmerman and acted in self-defense (which would have to be be proven, not simply assumed to be true), Zimmerman’s violent response would still be warranted.
 It is through this logic that a trial to determine Zimmerman’s guilt or innocence in the shooting of Trayvon Martin is transformed into a case determining the guilt or innocence of the boy who was shot dead.
 Has Stand Your Ground circumvented presumption of innocence in this case, effectively making Zimmerman judge, jury and executioner?
 What crime has Trayvon Martin committed here?
-Unlike other interpretations of self-defense law it would seem that the Stand Your Ground law in Florida may accept a provoked assault as justification for the use of deadly force.
+Unlike other interpretations of self-defense law where an individual must be in imminent danger, it would seem that the Stand Your Ground law in Florida may accept a provoked assault (the person claiming to have acted in “self-defense” has actively provoked the confrontation) as justification for the use of deadly force.